top of page

 NORSE MILL

-One of several “Norse Mills” to be found on Bernera and Lewisl.
+One of several “Norse Mills” to be found on Bernera and Lewis.
 This one has been reconstructed by the Bernera Historical Society, and in 2018 was reroofed with local cut turf by local volunteers.

 It's a small bee-hive structure with two floors, milling on top and the water chase below.
 The water to power the mill came from the loch above the mill and was controlled through a mill race channel, not currently in use.
 The milling equipment can be seen inside the mill.